 Follow-Up Narratives

-When you open a follow-up Case Vault copies over the most recent version of the narrative document from the initial Case.
-If the first narrative contains merge fields, Vault updates the field values in the second narrative version using the information in the follow-up Case.
+When you open a follow-up Case, Vault copies over the most recent version of the narrative document from the initial Case.
+If the most recent version contains merge fields, Vault updates the field values in the newest version using the information in the follow-up Case.
 To include the initial Case narrative without regenerating merge field values, perform the following steps:

 - Navigate to the initial Case narrative document.